Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 15. The Attachment control opens up.
 Click on the Add… Command Button to browse for files on the hard disk.
 You may select a Word Document, Excel File, PDF file, or Image.

-16. Repeat this action to attach more files in the same field.
+16. Repeat this action to attach more files to the same field.

 18. Double-click on the attachment field to open and show the attached files.